-The wife of Captain Arthur H. Parker of the Canadian Army, Mrs. Parker was born in Nova Scotia and is a graduate of the Nova Scotia Coltherapy and Hydrotherapy.
+Miss Watson, who was born in Devon, is a graduate from West London School of Physiotherapy and has a diploma in hydrotherapy from the Bath School of Physiotherapy and Hydrotherapy.
 She worked in various hospitals in both Bath and London and came to Winnipeg in 1957 where she joined the staff at Municipal Hospitals.